 all year except 24–26 Dec.

-residents’ snug, lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, sauna (treatments available), terrace, yacht moorings, unsuitable for disabled.
+residents’ snug, lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), wedding facilities, sauna (treatments available), terrace, yacht moorings, unsuitable for disabled.

 in bar and restaurant.

-‘well-behaved, quiet and house-trained dogs’ allowed in 3 bedrooms (not unattended), not in public rooms.
+‘well-behaved, and house-trained dogs’ allowed in 3 bedrooms (not unattended), not in public rooms (£15 per night).

 Amex, MasterCard, Visa.